sohan181204/Investment-Analyst-at-a-Venture-Capital-Firm/README.md

-# Adobe India Hackathon - Round 1B Submission

-## Persona: Investment Analyst at a Venture Capital Firm
+# Persona: Investment Analyst at a Venture Capital Firm

 ### Problem Understanding